sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 ::: tip Note

-For testnet purposes you'll be using the same key pair for the node and account both.
+For testnet purposes, you'll use the same key pair for both the node and account.
 In production environments, always use separate key pairs.

 :::

 ### 3. Launch Your Node